Future Agents in Training

 Q: How are students selected?

 A: Selections are based on the totality of each application.
-Grade Point Average (GPA), essays, extracurricular activities and letters of recommendation are all taken into account.
+Grade Point Average (GPA), essays, extracurricular activities and optional submission of letters of recommendation (not required) are all taken into account.
 The Washington Field Office Community Outreach Program recommends that applicants have an adult or teacher review their application prior to submission.
 Selection is based on well though-out essays with minimal typographical errors.
 Essays should be double-spaced in 12 point Times News Roman font and should not exceed 500 words per essay.
 Answers to essay questions should be clear and concise and provide broader insight into the student’s experience.
 Final selections are made by FBI Executive Management.

 Q: What happens if I’m not selected?